-§8.
+§ 8.
 Principle of safety

 Construction works, building work, the use of construction works and any other operations related to building work must be safe.
-Construction works, building work, the use of construction works and any other operations related to building work are safe if they do not pose a danger to humans, property or the environment.
-The safety of construction works and building work encompasses the protection of natural and cultural objects of value and, where relevant, also the life and health of animals.
+Construction works, building work, the use of construction works and any other operations related to building work are safe if they do not become a danger to humans, property, the environment, national security or a national defence object.
+The safety of construction works and of building work encompasses the protection of valuable features of the natural environment and of items or structures of cultural significance and, where relevant, also the life and health of animals.